Mbongiseni/wss4jdemo/README.md

 # wss4jdemo
-Projec that demonstrate how to secure SOAP webservices using the WSS4J implementation
+Project that demonstrates how to secure SOAP webservices using the WSS4J implementation